jaskrizzdp/Pneumonia-Binary-Classification-AI85-MAX78000/README.md

 ## How It Works

 1. **Dataset Preparation**: Chest X‑ray images are obtained from open-source datasets and labeled as Healthy or Pneumonia.
 2. **Model Training**: A binary classifier is trained to differentiate between the two classes.
 3. **AI85 Optimization**: The trained model is optimized for the AI85/MAX78000 inference engine.
-4. **Deployment**: The optimized model is deployed to the MAX78000 for real‑time classification.
+4. **Deployment (Ongoing)**: Deployment to the MAX78000 is in progress; edge inference will be available once finalized.
-5. **Inference**: The MAX78000 processes incoming images and outputs predictions at edge‑AI speeds.
+5. **Inference**: The MAX78000 will process incoming images and output predictions at edge‑AI speeds once deployment is complete.